drivet/website-11ty/src/posts/feed/2024/anatomy-of-post.md

 These are all posts that are "about" another URL, which I call a *referenced URL*.
-The posts make no sense without it, so it needs to be included in the somehow.
+The posts make no sense without it, so it needs to be included in the post somehow.
 With the exception of a reply, these types are often without content, though there's nothing stopping you from adding some.
 In addition, these posts should all show an unfurled "link preview" or "reply context" (the IndieWeb wiki distinguishes between these two things, but I don't find